Yes (band): 2016–2023: 50th Anniversary, Hall of Fame induction, The Quest, and White's death

+Prior to Squire's death, the name "Yes", had been owned jointly by Squire, White, and Anderson.
+With the permission of Squire's wife, and following Yes's induction into the Rock and Roll Hall of Fame on 7 April 2017, Anderson, Rabin & Wakeman renamed themselves Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman.
+Both groups toured to celebrate the fiftieth anniversary of Yes in 2018, something that media outlets noted as creating some confusion among fans.
+Schellen continued to play as a second drummer to support White, who had a bacterial infection in his joints from November 2017.
+Following the touring, Yes Featuring ARW disbanded after two years.

+Yes continued touring between 2018 and 2020.
+Yes's 50th anniversary tour dates in London coincided with the release of Fly from Here – Return Trip, a new version of the album with new lead vocals and mixes by Horn.
+The tour included guests Dylan Howe (Steve's son), Trevor Horn, Tony Kaye, Tom Brislin, and Patrick Moraz, who had last performed with Yes in 1976.

+The live album Yes 50 Live was released in 2019.
+Yes also headlined the Royal Affair Tour in 2019 with artists Asia, John Lodge, Carl Palmer's ELP Legacy, and Arthur Brown and was released as The Royal Affair Tour: Live from Las Vegas.
+This was followed by the previously unreleased music release From a Page, mostly written by Oliver Wakeman.
+Further planned 2020 tours were postponed due to the COVID-19 pandemic.
+Later in 2020, Davison and Sherwood formed Arc of Life, a new group featuring Schellen and keyboardist Dave Kerzner.

-Yes worked on new material for their twenty-second studio album The Quest, from late 2019 through 2021, with Howe as the sole producer.
+Yes worked on new material for their twenty-second studio album The Quest, from late 2019 through 2021.
 The lockdowns brought on by the COVID-19 pandemic resulted in members recording their parts in separate studios and sending them to Howe and engineer Curtis Schwartz in England.
 In 2021, Howe, Davison and Downes got together and completed the album.
-The Quest was released on 1 October 2021, being the band's first new album in seven years, and the opening two tracks, "The Ice Bridge" and "Dare to Know", were released as digital singles.
+The Quest was released on 1 October 2021, and the opening two tracks, "The Ice Bridge" and "Dare to Know", were released as digital singles.
 The album reached No. 20 in the UK.
-By the time The Quest was released, Yes had already discussed plans regarding a follow-up album.
-In May 2022, Sherwood confirmed that the band had started to record new material.
+Yes discussed plans regarding a follow-up album.

-On 22 May 2022, Yes announced that White would sit out of their upcoming tour due to health issues and that Schellen would handle the drums.
-White died on the 26th of May.
-The band kicked off a tour in June 2022 to commemorate the 50th anniversary of Close to the Edge.
-They had originally planned to resume their Album Series Tour with a European leg featuring Relayer performed in its entirety, before the dates were rescheduled for 2023 and the program changed.
+Yes announced that White would step down from touring due to health issues on 22 May 2022.
+White died four days later on 26 May.
 A tribute concert for White was held in Seattle on 2 October, featuring special guests and former Yes guitarist Trevor Rabin.

-2023–present: Mirror to the Sky

-In January 2023, Yes announced that Warner Music Group had acquired the recorded music rights and associated income streams relating to 12 studio albums from 1969 to 1987, and several live and compilation releases.
-In February, Schellen joined the band as a permanent member.
+In January 2023, Warner Music Group acquired the recorded music rights and associated income streams relating to 12 studio albums from 1969 to 1987, and several live and compilation releases.
+In February, Schellen (who had officially replaced White on drums) joined the band as a permanent member.

-In 2023, Yes had planned to continue their Album Series Tour with Relayer performed in its entirety across Europe and the UK, but it was subsequently delayed to 2024 due to insurance incentives related to COVID-19 and acts of war being withdrawn.

-On 10 March 2023, Yes announced that their new studio album, Mirror to the Sky, is set for release on 19 May.
-On the same day the opening track, "Cut from the Stars", was released as a digital single.